Discrete holography and density of states in the crossover from hyperbolic to Euclidean lattices: Constructing graphs from tile-by-tile inflation

 Central to our analysis are planar graphs that are made from polygons whose number of sides can vary locally, while the coordination number, defined as the number of nearest neighbors, is 3 for each vertex.
 This should be viewed in contrast to regular $\{p,3\}$ tessellations, which are made entirely of $p$-gons.
 We construct these graphs as flakes of concentric rings of polygons where the number of sides of each polygon is drawn from a suitable random distribution.
 Such graphs can be constructed through tile-by-tile inflation \cite{PhysRevX.10.011009,kollar2019line,Boettcher2020}, where the concentric rings are build one tile at a time and the value of $p$ for each such tile is specified individually.
 Knowing the sequence of $p$-values in the graph, from the central to the outer polygons in a counterclockwise fashion, allows us to construct the adjacency matrix.
 Here, for an undirected graph with $N$ sites labeled $\mu,\nu=1,\dots,N$, the adjacency matrix $A$ has components $A_{\mu\nu} = 1$ if $\mu$ and $\nu$ are neighboring sites (connected by an edge), and $A_{\mu\nu}=0$ otherwise.

 We construct the graph as $l\geq 1$ concentric rings around a central polygon.
+Therefore, the boundaries are smooth in the geometric sense and do not exhibit open polygons or dangling edges.
 The $N$ sites of the graph are labeled by the index $\mu$ in a counterclockwise manner by starting on the first ring, then proceeding to the second ring, and so forth.
 Each site on the $l$th ring has two neighboring sites on the same ring, and a third neighboring site either on the inner $(l-1)$th ring or the outer $(l+1)$th ring.
 In the first case, we say that the site points ``inward'' or ``down'', while in the second case the site points ``outward'' or ``up''.
 Therefore, every site on the graph is either an up- or a down-site, and each ring is populated by a specific sequence of up- and down-sites.
 Constructing the adjacency matrix is then equivalent to building these up- and down-site sequences.

 To create the adjacency matrices, we start from the first ring ($l=1$), which we assume to be a $p_{0}$-gon.
 This ring consists of $p_{0}$ up-sites.
 We represent this sequence as a word

 where ``$\mbox{u}$'' stands for up-site, and the ordering of sites is such that $\mu$ increases from left to right, i.e., $\{1,2,3,\dots,p_{0}\}$.
 Given the word for the $l$th ring, the corresponding word for the $(l+1)$th ring is created using the following inflation rules: (i) For each site of the $l$th ring, a $p$-gonal tile is added as follows: Replace each entry ``$\mbox{u}$'' of the $l$th-ring word according to